nus-cs2103-AY2223S1/tp/docs/team/guokweijie.md

 [Link to tP Code Dashboard](https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=guokweijie&breakdown=true&sort=groupTitle&sortWithin=title&since=2022-09-16&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=guokweijie&tabRepo=AY2223S1-CS2103T-W08-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)

 ### Enhancements implemented:
-* FindPatientCommand
+* FindPatientCommand and FindAppointmentCommand
-  * It allows the user to filter patients by name, phone number, email, address, remarks and tags and lists them.
+  * FindPatientCommand allows the user to filter patients by name, phone number, email, address, remarks and tags
-  * It allows the user to filter by one field or multiple fields in one command.
+  * FindAppointmentCommand allows the user to filter appointments by name, medical test, slot and doctor
-  * The command is case-insensitive.
+  * Both commands are case-insensitive and allow the user to filter by one or multiple fields in a single command
-  * Users can input half words, full words, special characters and numbers to filter by, according to the constraints of each field.
+  * Both commands are implemented using Optional predicates instead of adding a new predicate class for each field
-* FindAppointmentCommand
+  * Users can input half words, full words, special characters and numbers to filter by, according to the constraints of each field
-  * It allows the user to filter appointments by name, medical test, slot and doctor.
+* SetPaidCommand and SetUnpaidCommand
-  * It allows the user to filter by one field or multiple fields in one command.
+  * SetPaidCommand sets the payment status of a patient's bill to "PAID"
-  * The command is case-insensitive.
+  * SetUnpaidCommand sets the payment status of a patient's bill to "UNPAID"
-  * Users can input half words, full words, special characters and/or numbers to filter by, according to the constraints of each field.
+* Added tests:
-* SetPaidCommand
+  * FindPatientCommandTest and FindPatientCommandParserTest
-  * It sets the payment status of a patient's bill to "PAID".
+  * FindAppointmentCommandTest and FindAppointmentCommandParserTest
-* SetUnPaidCommand
+  * SetPaidCommandTest and SetPaidCommandParserTest
-  * It sets the payment status of a patient's bill to "UNPAID".
+  * SetUnPaidCommandTest and SetUnpaidCommandParserTest
-* Fixed bug in Email class by modifying the regex for the constraints of the email field.
+* Modified CommandTestUtil and ModelManagerTest due to usage of Optional predicates for the find commands
-* Wrote tests for FindPatientCommand, FindAppointmentCommand, FindPatientCommandParser, FindAppointmentCommandParser, SetPaidCommand, SetPaidCommandParser, SetUnPaidCommand and SetUnpaidCommandParser.
+* Fixed AB3's bug in Email class by modifying the regex for the constraints of the email field

 ### Contributions to the User Guide:
 * Added documentation and screenshots for: